Pixar Perfect: 3 lessons from the next great business book, Creativity Inc

-At Pixar there is a no-holds-barred approach to candor.
+At Pixar, there is a no-holds-barred approach to candour.
 Anyone and everyone is encouraged to give honest and open feedback on anything.
-From story-lines to production processes to even office design.
+From storylines to production processes to even office design.
 It is not enough to just be candid.
-Those receiving feedback need to have the choice on whether to make the change.
-And furthermore, feedback has to be constructive.
+Those receiving feedback need to have the choice of whether to make the change.
+And furthermore, the feedback has to be constructive.
 It’s not enough to say, “that is not very good”.
 When you provide feedback it should be entirely focused on suggestions for improvement and growth.

 How did we solve this problem?
 We told them it was their duty.
 We push them in meetings to tell us how they are feeling and what problems they are facing.
 We react positively to those that identify issues.
 And most importantly, we encourage everyone that feedback isn’t personal.
 It’s part of the process of getting better every day.

 “The cost of that becomes clear when you think of how a movie starts out.
 It’s a baby.
 It’s like the fetus of a movie star; we all start out ugly.
 Every one of Pixar’s stories starts out that way.
 A new thing is hard to define; it’s not attractive, and it requires protection.” – Ed Catmull, Creativity Inc.